TomCarton/SwirlEffect/README.md

 ![](https://github.com/TomCarton/SwirlEffect/blob/master/images/swirl.jpg)

-While sorting files and organizing my backups (so much to clean).
-I found back an old effect that I developed for GBA back in 2001.
+While sorting files and organizing my backups (so much to clean) I found back an old effect that I developed for GBA back in 2001.

-The compiled bin file is included.
-It can be runned using an GBA emulator.
+The compiled *.bin* file is included.
+It can be runned using any GBA emulator.

 ###The effect###